-The Gender, Peace, and Security Certificate provides Georgetown graduate students with a rigorous academic treatment of critically important but often overlooked issues related to gender dynamics and gendered experiences in conflict and peacebuilding.
+The Gender, Peace, and Security (GPS) Certificate provides Georgetown graduate students with a rigorous academic treatment of critically important but often overlooked issues related to gender dynamics and gendered experiences in conflict and peacebuilding.
 The international community increasingly recognizes the value of gender-sensitive peace and security efforts, and there is growing demand for professionals with this training.
 Our certificate equips students with the skills and expertise needed to meet this demand and advance inclusive approaches to policy and practice.
-It is not designed solely for those seeking careers in women’s issues, but also for those whose careers will demand an intersectional and comprehensive understanding of defense, development, and diplomacy theory and practice.
+It is not designed solely for those seeking careers in gender issues, but also for those whose careers will demand an intersectional and comprehensive understanding of defense, development, and diplomacy theory and practice.

 - Provide essential analysis, expertise, and practical skills on issues in Gender, Peace and Security.